This guide targets Inkdrop v5.9.0 or later.

 After making changes, reload the app to reflected changes.

-in your syntax theme because it will override the Font Family field in Inkdrop's settings.
+Note: It's advised to not specify a font-family in your syntax theme because it will override the Font Family field in Inkdrop's settings.
 If you still like to recommend a font that goes well with your theme, we suggest you do so in your README.

 Creating a UI Theme

-Tip: UI themes should end with -ui
+Tip: UI themes should end with -ui or for dark theme-dark-ui.

-Let's create your first UI theme which is called motif-dark-ui
+Let's create your first UI theme which is called motif-dark-ui.

 To create a UI theme, do the following: